Valian/docker-nginx-auto-ssl/README.md

 # Usage

-Quick start to generate and auto-renew certs for my blog / application:
+Quick start to generate and auto-renew certs for your blog / application:

 ```Bash
 # replace these values